HOW TO BUILD YOUR OWN SHOWREEL

-As an actor, a showreel should perhaps be your number one priority when it comes to taking your career seriously and obtaining jobs.
+As an actor, a showreel should probably be your number one priority when it comes to taking your career seriously and obtaining jobs.
 Without a showreel you'll be at a huge disadvantage

 Who are you?

 As simple as it sounds, in order to build your showreel, you need to understand who you are - or in other words, who are you going to be cast as?
 This is a difficult one, and a question I often ask clients before I start writing their scripts, because it's important to understand that you (your character, your face, your gender, your body-image, your everything) is going to determine what roles you're going to get - this is called your casting type.
-So the first thing you should do is understand what it is that is going to get you jobs (especially at the beginning of your career), and assuming that's why you want a showreel.
+So this should be the first thing you try to understand as it's what is going to get you jobs (especially at the beginning of your career).
 When I watch a showreel for the first time, I want to see the person clearly and without distraction - I want to see the person who I am going to potentially hire.
 If your showreel doesn't do that, I guarantee you're already at a disadvantage because this will likely require me to follow up with you, which I probably won't do.
-If you don't know who you are, how can you expect someone to hire you?
+If you don't know who you are, how can you expect me to hire you?

 Set out your ambitions

 There are a number of different ways you can go about obtaining footage.
 The first is to get cast in something.
 Obvious, right?
 But how do you get cast if you've never been in anything before?
 Audition, self-tape, beg?
 Maybe.
 But if you don't have a showreel, you are already at a disadvantage, because I guarantee the other 95% of the 100s of other applicants do.
 When I'm casting, I look for excuses to get rid of people from the list.
-Not having a showreel is the first cull.
-Sorry, but I don't have time to follow up and work out the best way for you to send a self-tape to me.
+Not having a showreel is the first cull to be made.
+Sorry, but I don't have time to follow up and work out the best way for you to send me a self-tape (if you already have self-tapes, include the links when applying - make it easy for me).
 The quickest way to deal with this is to self-tape by yourself, off your own back, using your own initiative, and send a youtube or vimeo link instead - and just explain why you don't have a showreel yet, but that you did the self tape instead.
 It can't hurt your chances, right?
 The next way of obtaining footage is through student films.
 Now, this is rough terrain.
-I personally wouldn't rely on getting decent footage from a student, but on the rare occasion an actor has come away with something useable, I'd consider this like winning the lottery - as often the students are very much beginners, and are likely to either forget, break or lose something vital to filming the scene.
+I personally wouldn't rely on getting decent footage from students, but on the rare occasion an actor has come away with something useable, I'd consider this like winning the lottery - as often the students are very much beginners, and are likely to either forget, break or lose something vital to filming the scene.
 Another option is to build a team of people you know and trust and work on something together.
-This may be the cheapest option, and may result in the best quality (depending on the people involved) but it's going to cause you a lot of stress and time (in my experience) - there is a lot of work involved, so be warned.
-And finally, you could hire a showreel company to do it all for you ;-)
+This may be the cheapest option, and may result in the best quality (depending on the people involved) but it's going to cause you a lot of stress and time (in my experience) - there is a lot of work involved in producing, so be warned.
+And finally, you could hire a showreel company to do it all for you.

 Work, work and work